 While your hunting shotgun might serve the purpose of a self-defense tool, in some cases it might not be your best choice.
 Hunting shotguns often are long-barreled guns found in single shot, double barrel, or pump action.
 While a pump-action gun is fine, I do not recommend using a single or double shotgun for self-defense due to ammunition capacity limitations.
-It's very possible that you may have to shoot more than once or twice during a fight, and reloading (or even retaining ammunition in) a gun like this under stress is difficult at best.
-Another problem is barrel length.
-Maneuvering around doorways or obstacles gets tougher as the barrel of a long gun gets longer.
-A long hunting shotgun is going to be very hard to move around things, and will also force you to be farther away from a position of cover when engaging.
+It’s possible that you may have to shoot more than once or twice during a fight, and reloading (or even retaining ammunition in) a gun like this under stress is difficult.
+Also, maneuvering around doorways or obstacles gets tougher as the barrel of a long gun gets longer.
+A long hunting shotgun is going to be very hard to move around things, and will also force you farther from a position of cover when engaging.
 Consider getting a good handgun if the above dictates that your shotgun may not be up to par.

 Here are the minimum features I like on a self-defense shotgun: